avadheshy/notes/Django/views.md

     template_name = 'products/form.html'
     success_url = reverse_lazy('product-list')
 ```
+---
+# Pros
+- Code reuseability — In CBV, a view class can be inherited by another - view class and modified for a different use case.
+- DRY — Using CBVs help to reduce code duplication
+- Code extendability — CBV can be extended to include more functionalities using Mixins
+- Code structuring — In CBVs A class based view helps you respond to different http request with different class instance methods instead of conditional branching statements inside a single function based view.
+- Built-in generic class-based views
+# Cons
+- Harder to read
+- Implicit code flow
+- Use of view decorators require extra import, or method override
 # 3. Mixins & Generic Views
 🔹 Common Mixins:
 LoginRequiredMixin – restricts access to authenticated users